Servitude to Allah is not a value to hold alongside other values…

 The Gap I See

-The modern world has not rejected God.
-It has done something more subtle — it has given Him a place.
-A private place: at home, in places of worship, in moments of crisis.
+While the modern world has not rejected God, it has done something more subtle, it has given Him a place.
+A private place, like at home, in places of worship, in moments of crisis.

-This removed Him from precisely where accountability matters most: from how we earn, how we build, how we lead, and how we decide what our institutions are ultimately for.
+This removed Him from where accountability matters most: from how we earn, how we build, how we lead, and how we decide what our institutions and our lives are ultimately for.

 Servitude to Allah is not a value to hold alongside other values.
 It is the organizing principle from which all other values and actions derive their rank and meaning.